igormironchik/md-pdf/README.md

 # Status

-Markdown parser is in active developemnt.
-Common Markdown syntax is implemented, however some niceties may fail.
+Markdown parser is almost compatible with CommonMark 0.30.

 Rendering is alomost done, however inlines in links is not rendered still, but will be implemented soon.

 # Testing